Michael Mantha: Background

 Prior to his election, Mantha was a staffer in the riding office of Carol Hughes, the federal Member of Parliament for Algoma—Manitoulin—Kapuskasing.
 He lives in Elliot Lake, Ontario with his wife Pauline and their two sons.

 Politics

 Mantha ran in the 2011 provincial election as the New Democratic candidate in the riding of Algoma—Manitoulin.
 He defeated Liberal incumbent Mike Brown by 4,188 votes.
 He was re-elected in the 2014 provincial election defeating Liberal candidate Craig Hughson by 7,668 votes.
 Mantha was re-elected in the 2022 Ontario general election.

 He served the party's critic for a number of portfolios, including Northern Development and Mines, Indigenous Relations and Reconciliation and Northern Development and Tourism.

-Mantha has passed several pieces of important legislation, including a motion that was unanimously passed to create a lyme disease strategy in Ontario.
+Mantha introduced several pieces of legislation, including a motion that was unanimously passed to create a lyme disease strategy in Ontario.

+On April 1, 2023, Ontario NDP leader Marit Stiles removed Mantha from the caucus pending the results of an investigation into alleged misconduct involving a staffer.
+The decision was made after Stiles received an interim report on the allegations.

+On August 15, 2023, Mantha was permanently removed from the NDP caucus after a third-party investigation found that the allegations of workplace misconduct levied against him were substantiated.

+He stood for re-election as an independent but was defeated.